 Takeaway

-To take full advantage of watching foreign movies concerning your language learning endeavors, you are required to view the foreign film and study and memorize them.
+To take full advantage of watching foreign movies concerning your language-learning endeavors, you must view foreign films and study and memorize them.

 You should also treat your approach to watching foreign movies the same way you treat other language learning methods and your efforts.